flintlib/flint/doc/source/ca.rst

 The values of the array at the following indices can be changed by the user (example: ``ctx->options[CA_OPT_PREC_LIMIT] = 65536``).

+It is recommended to set options controlling evaluation only at the time when a context object is created.
+Changing such options later should normally be harmless, but since the update will not apply retroactively to objects that have already been computed and cached, one might not see the expected behavior.
+Superficial options (printing) can be changed at any time.

 .. macro:: CA_OPT_VERBOSE

     Whether to print debug information.
 Default value: 0.

+.. macro:: CA_OPT_PRINT_FLAGS

+    Printing style.
+See :ref:`ca-printing` for details.
+    Default value: ``CA_PRINT_DEFAULT``.

 .. macro:: CA_OPT_PREC_LIMIT